SIC-POVMs from Stark units: Prime dimensions n^2+3: Introduction

 That Stark units appear in the SIC problem was first observed in a careful study of SIC overlaps \cite{DM}, and this was developed in a significant way by Kopp \cite{Kopp}.
 For certain dimensions he used Stark units to construct the SIC overlaps from which SICs can be reconstructed.
 Forthcoming work will present evidence that this approach will work for every SIC in every dimension \cite{Kopp2}.
 Kopp's work served as an inspiration for us, and there are several points of contact.
 Our idea is different in that we focus on a special sequence of dimensions in which we construct a fiducial vector $\Psi$ directly, without going via the overlaps.
 The reason is that it has been observed that in some dimensions fiducial vectors can be constructed using only a subfield of the full ray class field \cite{Fibonacci, MG, MG2}.
 Here we will select a special infinite sequence of dimensions in which we expect that the entire cyclotomic subfield of the full ray class field ``decouples'' from a suitably chosen fiducial vector.
 We then use Stark units in a small ray class field to construct that fiducial vector.
 It is not our immediate aim to find a formula for every SIC; not even in these special dimensions.
 In this sense our approach is limited in scope.
 On the other hand we will be able to construct SICs in dimensions that are much higher than achieved by any previous method, whether based on exact solutions or numerical searches.
 The highest dimension reported in this paper is $d = 19603$ (see Table~\ref{tab:prim}).

-The special sequence of dimensions we are interested in consists of all dimensions of the form $d = n^2+3$, so that $D$ is simply the square free part of $d+1$.
+The special sequence of dimensions we are interested in consists of all dimensions of the form $d = n^2+3$, so that $D$ is simply the square-free part of $d+1$.
 For these dimensions the standard conjecture is that the ray class SIC has an anti-unitary symmetry in addition to the unitary symmetry which appears to be always present \cite{Scott, Andrew}.
+Here \emph{symmetry} refers to a group of \mbox{(anti-)}linear operators that map the SIC to itself, and fix at least one of the vectors.
 In fact the unitary symmetry in our case is expected to be of order $3\ell$, where $\ell$ is an odd integer that is known if $d$ is known (as explained in Section \ref{sec:towers}).
 Moreover one can show that all the dimensions in our sequence have a prime decomposition of the form

 where $e_1 \in \{0,2\}$, $e_2 \in \{ 0,1\}$, and all the primes $p_j = 1$ modulo $3$ (see Ref.~\citenum{Anti1}).
 Arguments that we will go into later then suggest that there exists a fiducial vector from which the cyclotomic subfield of the full ray class field decouples.
 The full ray class field will be generated by the components of the fiducial vector together with the cyclotomic unit that comes from the Weyl--Heisenberg group.